Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 The short answer is, no.

-While it might seem off-putting to begin constructing a Metal Building when the price of steel is on the rise, right now is the optimal time to begin construction.
+While it might seem off-putting to begin constructing a metal building when the current steel prices are on the rise, right now is the optimal time to begin custom building construction.

 Erecting a pre-engineered steel building will likely cost less now than it will in the not-too-distant future.